What is the Day Count Convention?

 - Six months from exactly 1st January 2019, we get 1st June 2019.

 - On an actual basis, a year contains 365 days (non-leap year).
 Then half of 365 gives us 182.5 days.
-In this case, we get 2nd July as the date of payment of coupon.
+In this case, we get 2nd July as the date of payment of the coupon.

 - Another convention says that a month contains 30 days.
-In this case, we get 31st May 2019 as the date of payment of coupon.
+In this case, we get 31st May 2019 as the date of payment of the coupon.